sahilbishnoi26/teradata-mcp-server/README.md

 The Test directory contains a simple ClientChatBot tool for testing tools.

 --------------------------------------------------------------------------------------
-### Environment Set Up
+## Environment Set Up

 If you do not have a Teradata system, get a sandbox for free and right away at [ClearScape Analytics Experience](https://www.teradata.com/getting-started/demos/clearscape-analytics)!

+The two recommended ways to run this server are using uv and Docker.

+Jump to next section for the docker option.

+### Using uv

-**Step 1** - The environment has been put together assuming you have the uv package installed on your local machine.
-Installation instructions for uv can be found at https://github.com/astral-sh/uv
+Make sure you have uv installed on your system, installation instructions can be found at https://github.com/astral-sh/uv .

-**Step 2** - Clone the mcp-server repository with
+**Step 1** - Clone the mcp-server repository with

 On Windows
 ```